International Fortnight on Elimination of Violence Against Women

 - “We will try to see how welfare schemes for PwDs can also focus on livelihood development, and ensure that PwD are able to achieve social, educational and economic empowerment.”
 Rabindra Satpathy, District Disability Rehabilitation Officer, Sambalpur.

 Alternative livelihood development

-- “We will provide PwD with soft loans so that they can work from home, Recently NULM has issued a directive that five disabled people can form an SHG and we will provide them with free skills and marketing support to sell their products.
-We need support of NGOs to make this happen”.
+- “We will provide PwDs with soft loans so that they can work from home.
+Recently, NULM has issued a directive that five disabled persons can form an SHG and we will provide them with free skills and marketing support to sell their products.
+We need support of NGOs to make this happen.”
 Navin Bhardwaj, Deputy Commissioner, NULM, Greater Jaipur.

 Make operational Right of Persons with Disabilities (RoPwD) Act, 2016

 - “We will take steps to make operational the Rights of Persons with Disabilities (RoPwD) Act to enable disabled persons to live with dignity, provide equal opportunities in education and jobs and, most of all, take steps to remove barriers to empower them to contribute as citizens of this country.
 And for this we all will work together for 365 days, and not one day of the year.
 My three recommendations are: 1) make operational the implementation of Right of Persons with Disabilities, 2) promote inclusive education using EPUB Reader HTML5 technology and audio tools for students, and 3) shift from welfare to empowerment approach for inclusion of PwD to enable them to contribute meaningfully as citizens.”
 Akash Deep Arora, Deputy Director, Rajasthan Administrative Service.